CompOmics/compomics.github.io/ms2pip_c/_posts/2019-08-04-extendedinstallinstructions.md

 MS2PIP always takes a PEPREC file as input.
 It is a space-separated file that lists all peptides.
 It has the following columns:
 - `spec_id`: A unique ID for the peptide that, if an MGF file is given, matches with one fragmentation spectrum.
 - `peptide`: Peptide sequence.
 - `modifications`: PTMs for the given peptide.
-Every modification is listed as `name|location`, separated by a pipe (`|`) between the name, the location and other PTMs.
+Every modification is listed as `location|name`, separated by a pipe (`|`) between the location, the name, and other PTMs.
 The location is an integer counted starting at `1` for the first AA. `0` is reserved for N-terminal modifications. `Name` has to correspond to a PTM listed in the configuration file.
 Unmodified peptides are marked with a hyphen (`-`).
 - `charge`: Precursor charge of the peptide.

 Example of a PEPREC file: